 (28) Contractor--See General Contractor.

 (29) Control (including the terms "Controlling," "Controlled by," and/or "under common Control with")--The power, ability, or authority, acting alone or in concert with others, directly or indirectly, to manage, direct, superintend, restrict, regulate, govern, administer, or oversee.
 As used herein “acting in concert” involves more than merely serving as a single member of a multi-member body.
 For example a single director on a five person board is not automatically deemed to be acting in concert with the other members of the board because they retain independence of judgment.
-However, if that director is one of three directors on a five person board who all represent a single shareholder, they clearly represent a single interest and are presumptively acting in concert.
+However, by way of illustration, if that director is one of three directors on a five person board who all represent a single shareholder, they clearly represent a single interest and are presumptively acting in concert.
 Similarly, a single shareholder owning only a five percent interest might not exercise control under ordinary circumstances, but if they were in a voting trust under which a majority block of shares were voted as a group, they would be acting in concert with others and in a control position.
 However, even if a member of a multi-member body is not acting in concert and therefore does not exercise control in that role, they may have other roles, such as executive officer positions, which involve actual or apparent authority to exercise control.
 Controlling entities of a partnership include the general partners, may include special limited partners when applicable, but not investor limited partners or special limited partners who do not possess other factors or attributes that give them Control.
 Controlling entities of a limited liability company include but are not limited to the managers, managing members, any members with 10 percent or more ownership of the limited liability company, and any members with authority similar to that of a general partner in a limited partnership, but not investor members who do not possess other factors or attributes that give them Control.
-Controlling individuals or entities of a corporation, including non-profit corporations, include voting members of the corporation’s board, whether or not any one member did not participate in a particular decision due to recusal or absence.
+Controlling individuals or entities of a corporation, including non-profit corporations where such powers have been specifically delegated to one or more members, include voting members of the corporation’s board, whether or not any one member did not participate in a particular decision due to recusal or absence.
 Multiple Persons may be deemed to have Control simultaneously.

-(30) Credit Underwriting Analysis Report--Sometimes referred to as the "Report."
-A decision making tool used by the Department and Board containing a synopsis and reconciliation of the Application information submitted by the Applicant.

-(31) Debt Coverage Ratio (“DCR”)--Sometimes referred to as the "Debt Coverage" or "Debt Service Coverage."
+(30) Debt Coverage Ratio (“DCR”)--Sometimes referred to as the "Debt Coverage" or "Debt Service Coverage."
 Calculated as Net Operating Income for any period divided by scheduled debt service required to be paid during the same period.

-(32) Deferred Developer Fee--The portion of the Developer Fee used as a source of funds to finance the development and construction of the Property.
+(31) Deferred Developer Fee--The portion of the Developer Fee used as a source of funds to finance the development and construction of the Property.